domi-cmd/PSE_Abilium/deliverables/dokumentation/Quick start for developers.md

 ```

 ### 5. Restart Auto-run Service
-Then you can redirect to the root directory and enter:
+Then you can redirect to the home directory and enter:
 ```bash
 sudo systemctl restart bootconfig.service
 ```